-1 For definition see A 2.3 "Alternative Performance Measures Used by the Bayer Group."
+For definition see A 2.3 "Alternative Performance Measures Used by the Bayer Group."

-2 The weighted average number of shares (basic and diluted) was restated pursuant to IAS 33 for all periods prior to June 2018 to reflect the effect of the bonus component of the subscription rights issued as part of the June 2018 capital increase, because the subscription price of the new shares was below the market price of the existing shares.
+The weighted average number of shares (basic and diluted) was restated pursuant to IAS 33 for all periods prior to June 2018 to

 Core earnings per share from continuing and discontinued operations were €6.77.
 The depreciation, amortization and impairments halted in connection with discontinued operations according to IFRS 5 are recognized as special charges (see table below).